imkimdol/website/README.md

 # website-interactive

-Source code for the interactive game at https://harperkim.ca.
+Source code for the interactive section of https://harperkim.ca.

 [Credits and Attibutions](https://harperkim.ca/credits)